$k$-center Clustering under Perturbation Resilience: -center under perturbation resilience

-\begin{definition*}[Balanced-3-Dimensional Matching (B3DM)] This is the 3DM problem $(X_1,X_2,X_3,T)$ with the additional constraint that $2m\leq |T|\leq 3m$, where $|X_1|=|X_2|=|X_3|=m$. \end{definition*}
+\begin{definition}[Balanced-3-Dimensional Matching (B3DM)] This is the 3DM problem $(X_1,X_2,X_3,T)$ with the additional constraint that $2m\leq |T|\leq 3m$, where $|X_1|=|X_2|=|X_3|=m$. \end{definition}

-\begin{definition*}[Perfect Dominating Set (PDS)] Given a graph $G=(V,E)$ and an integer $k$, the problem is to find a set of vertices $D\subseteq V$ of size $k$ such that for all $v\in V\setminus D$, there exists \emph{exactly one} $d\in D$ such that $(v,d)\in E$. \end{definition*}
+\begin{definition}[Perfect Dominating Set (PDS)~\citep{lev}] Given a graph $G=(V,E)$ and an integer $k$, the problem is to find a set of vertices $D\subseteq V$ of size $k$ such that for all $v\in V\setminus D$, there exists \emph{exactly one} $d\in D$ such that $(v,d)\in E$ (then we say $v$ ``hits'' $d$). \end{definition}

-\begin{definition*}[Balanced-Perfect-Dominating Set (BPDS)] This is the PDS problem with the additional assumption that if the graph has $n$ vertices and a dominating set of size $k$ exists, then each vertex in the dominating set hits at least $\frac{n}{2k}$ vertices. \end{definition*}
+\begin{definition}[Balanced-Perfect-Dominating Set (BPDS)] This is the PDS problem $(G,k)$ with the additional assumption that if the graph has $n$ vertices and a dominating set of size $k$ exists, then each vertex in the dominating set hits at least $\frac{n}{2k}$ vertices. \end{definition}

-Additionally, each problem has an ``Unambiguous'' variant, which is the added constraint that the problem has at most one solution.
-Valiant and Vazirani showed that Unambiguous-3SAT is hard unless $NP=RP$ \cite{valiant}.
-To show the Unambiguous version of another problem is hard, one must establish a parsimonious reduction from Unambiguous-3SAT to that problem.
+Additionally, each problem has an ``Unambiguous'' variant, which is the added constraint that the problem has at most one solution. \cite{valiant} showed that Unambiguous-3SAT is hard unless $NP=RP$.
+To show the Unambiguous version of another problem is hard, one must establish a parsimonious polynomial time reduction from Unambiguous-3SAT to that problem.
 A parsimonious reduction is one that conserves the number of solutions.
-For two problems $A$ and $B$, we denote $A\leq_{par} B$ to mean there is a reduction from $A$ to $B$ that is parsimonious \emph{and} polynomial.
-Note that many reductions which involve 1-to-1 mappings are often trivial to verify parsimony.
-The problem is when one element in $A$ maps to multiple elements in $B$.
-The reductions in this section are all 1-to-1 mappings, and are therefore easy to verify parsimony.
+For two problems $A$ and $B$, we denote $A\leq_{par} B$ to mean there is a reduction from $A$ to $B$ that is parsimonious \emph{and} polynomial time.
+Some common reductions involve 1-to-1 mappings which are easy to verify parsimony, but many other common reductions are not parsimonious.
+For instance, the standard reduction from 3SAT to 3DM is not parsimonious \citep{kleinberg2006algorithm}, yet there is a more roundabout series of reductions which all use 1-to-1 mappings, and are therefore easy to verify parsimony.
+In order to prove Theorem \ref{thm:2eps_as_hard}, we start with the claim that Unambiguous-BPDS is hard unless $NP=RP$.
+We use a parsimonious series of reductions from 3SAT to B3DM to BPDS.
+All of these reductions are from prior work, yet we verify parsimony and balancedness.